 Though slightly dated, this list is a solid starting point for musicians interested in leveraging the power of the world’s largest social media platform to connect, advocate for, and strengthen one another.

 Pass It On

-While advocacy starts with and flourishes by the individual songwriters and organizations that push to provide resources that otherwise may not have been there, it certainly doesn’t end there.
-One of the most inspiring things about the creative community is how supportive they can be in lifting each other up for success.
-We urge you to do the same -- share what you’ve learned, reach out to other artists and songwriters in your community, and talk about your experiences.
+While advocacy starts with the songwriters and organizations that provide resources that may not have been there otherwise, it certainly doesn’t end there.
+One of the most inspiring things about the creative community is how supportive they can be in lifting one another up for success.
+We urge you to do the same — share what you’ve learned, reach out to other artists and songwriters in your community, and talk about your experiences.
 All it takes is one voice to pass the knowledge along.

 Don’t forget to also check out our Social Justice Resource Center for additional resources and research to help advocate for your fellow artists.